Playa La Ropa S/N

 The waves here can occasionally get a bit rough for small children, but are great for surfing or boogie boarding and there are no riptide worries in this bay.
 An independent booth handles parasailing or catamaran rides.
 Three swimming pools provide calmer options.
 You can choose from an infinity pool for adults facing the ocean, a shady circular pool, and a large family pool with a waterfall and a swim–up bar.
 Two lighted tennis courts and a well–equipped gym with a range of quality equipment and snacks allow a good workout.
 The spa is more of a massage center since there are are no locker rooms or shared facilities, but the center employs a talented team that offers a wide range of massages and beauty treatments.
 A platform on the beach is ready for early morning yoga sessions.

 Finding other ways to relax isn't difficult.
-With only 70 rooms and suites, there is never a fight for chairs by the beach or pools and there are lots of little nooks and quiet corners where you can settle down with a book.
+With only around 70 rooms and suites, there is never a fight f=or chairs by the beach or pools and there are lots of little nooks and quiet corners where you can settle down with a book.
 Three bar areas are comfortable places to spend a few lazy hours, from a swim–up bar at the family pool to another with a clear view to the beach and waves.
 The bartenders whip up the expected cocktails and then some, plus the Coral bar (with built–in backgammon tables) offers up more than 100 tequilas, including some high–end brands that are hard to find, and they are glad to set up an informative tasting.